Combine-Pathfinder-Palisade/combine-public-docs/docs/Combine-AWS/advanced-features/feature-vpc-wrapping.md

 # Feature: VPC Wrapping

-This feature of Combine allows us to deploy Combine to an existing VPC and/or VPC Networking Infrastructure.
+Combine can support a VPC deployment model in which Combine will "wrap" an existing VPC instead of creating a VPC itself.

 ## Configuration Parameters

 ## Considerations